Data protection

 5.3 Google Ads and Google Ads Conversion-Tracking

-A conversion occurs when you go from a purely interested website visitor to an acting visitor.
-This happens whenever you click on our ad and subsequently perform another action, such as visiting our website.
-With Google’s conversion tracking tool, we record what happens after a user clicks on our Google Ads ad.
+A conversion occurs when you click on our ad in your Google search and then take another action, such as visiting our website.
+With the help of the Google conversion tracking tool, we record what happens after a click on our Google Ads ad.

-The goal is for our advertising campaigns to reach those people who are interested in what we have to offer.
-With the conversion tracking tool we can see which keywords, ads, ad groups and campaigns lead to the desired customer actions.
-This data enables us to calculate our cost-benefit factor, measure the success of individual advertising measures and consequently optimize our online marketing activities.
-We can use the data obtained to make our website more interesting for you and adapt it more individually to your needs.
+Through the conversion tracking tool, we can see which keywords, ads, ad groups, and campaigns lead to the desired customer actions.
+No personal data is collected in the process.
+This conversion data enables us to measure the success of individual advertising measures and consequently to optimize our online marketing activities.
+The data obtained also enables us to tailor our website to your needs in a more interesting and individual way.

-In most cases, conversion cookies expire after 30 days and do not transmit any personal data.
-The cookies named “Conversion” and “_gac” have an expiration date of 3 months.
+In most cases, conversion cookies expire after 30 days.
+The cookies named “Conversion” and “_gac” have a duration of 3 months.

-You have the option not to participate in Google Ads conversion tracking.
-If you deactivate the Google conversion tracking cookie via your browser, you block conversion tracking.
+You can choose not to participate in Google Ads conversion tracking at any time.
+If you disable the Google conversion tracking cookie in your browser, you prevent conversion tracking.
 In this case, you will not be included in the statistics of the tracking tool.
 You can change the cookie settings in your browser at any time.
-This works slightly differently for each browser.
-Under the section “Cookies” you will find the corresponding links to the respective instructions of the most popular browsers.
+The exact procedure varies depending on the browser.
+Under the section “Cookies” you will find corresponding links to instructions for the most common browsers.

 Legal basis

-If you have consented to the use of Google Ads Conversion Tracking, the legal basis of the corresponding data processing is this consent.
-This consent constitutes, according to Art.
+If you have consented to the use of Google Ads conversion tracking, the corresponding data processing is based on this consent.
+This consent constitutes pursuant to Art.
 6 para.
 1 lit.
-A DSGVO (consent) constitutes the legal basis for the processing of personal data.
+A DSGVO (consent) is the legal basis for the processing of personal data.

-On our part, there is also a legitimate interest in using Google Ads Conversion Tracking to optimize our online service and our marketing measures.
+In addition, we have a legitimate interest in using Google Ads Conversion Tracking to optimize our online service and marketing efforts.
 The corresponding legal basis for this is Art.
 6 para.
 1 lit. f DSGVO (Legitimate Interests).
 We only use Google Ads Conversion Tracking if you have given your consent.

 The Google Ads Data Processing Terms, which reference the Standard Contractual Clauses, can be found at https://business.safety.google/intl/de/adsprocessorterms/.

-If you would like to learn more about Google’s privacy policy, we recommend Google’s general privacy policy: https://policies.google.com/privacy?hl=de.
+If you would like to learn more about Google’s privacy policy, we recommend that you read Google’s general privacy policy: https://policies.google.com/privacy?hl=de.

-In order for the web fonts to load, your browser must connect to the servers of the company Fonticons, Inc. , Inc. Your IP address will be detected.
-Font Awesome also collects data about which icon files are downloaded and when.
-Furthermore, technical data is also transmitted.
-For the following reasons, this data is collected and stored:
+In order to load the web font, your browser must connect to the servers of Fonticons, Inc. Your IP address is recorded in the process.
+Font Awesome collects technical data and also which icon files are downloaded and when.
+This data is collected to improve CDNs and to detect and fix errors.
+Font Awesome does not set cookies.

 Legal basis

-If you have consented to Font Awesome being used, the legal basis of the relevant data processing is that consent.
-This consent constitutes, according to Art.
+Where you have consented to Font Awesome being used, the relevant data processing is based on that consent.
+This consent constitutes pursuant to Art.
 6 para.
-1 lit. a DSGVO (consent) constitutes the legal basis for the processing of personal data.
+1 lit. a DSGVO (consent) is the legal basis for the processing of personal data.

-From our side, there is also a legitimate interest to use Font Awesome to optimize our online service.
-The corresponding legal basis for this is Art.
+In addition, we have a legitimate interest in using Font Awesome to improve our online service.
+The relevant legal basis for this is Art.
 6 para.
 1 lit. f DSGVO (Legitimate Interests).
-Nevertheless, we only use Font Awesome if you have given your consent.
+However, Font Awesome is only used if you have given your consent.

-If you would like to learn more about Font Awesome and how they handle data, we encourage you to visit their privacy policy at https://fontawesome.com/privacy and their help page at https://fontawesome.com/support.
+For more information about Font Awesome and their privacy practices, please see their privacy policy at https://fontawesome.com/privacy and their help page at https://fontawesome.com/support.

 5.5 Privacy policy for the use of HubSpot